wavefrontHQ/logstash-output-wavefront/README.md

    "message" => "I'm not a hash type, so I won't get sent."
  }
 ```
-Wavefront output plugin for Logstash generate below metrics out of the above event and sends to Wavefront
+Wavefront output plugin for Logstash generate below metrics out of the above log data and sends to Wavefront
 ```
 logstash.bytes.count 200
 logstash.bytes.mean 42.2
 logstash.error.count 123
 ```
-Wavefront output plugin for Logstash also supports sending point tags for a metric, below is the event formate
+Wavefront output plugin for Logstash also supports sending point tags for a metric, below is the log data format
 ```
 {
    "bytes.tagz.type=access.region=mumbai" => {